Naidess/Naidess/README.md

 # Fernando Servián
 ## Development
 I am pursuing a Bachelor's Degree in Computer Science.
 I am expanding my knowledge in back-end development, and I also enjoy software development, especially when it's something useful that makes life easier.
-Outside of coding, I love gaming and hiking
+Outside of coding, I love gaming and hiking.
 In the future, I want to delve deeper into cloud computing and Big Data, as I’m fascinated by how they enable scalable, data-driven applications and can help businesses make informed decisions.

 ## Skills